Vietnam.vn - Nền tảng quảng bá Việt Nam

 Oppenheimer and physicist Albert Einstein.
 Photo: CORBIS/Corbis

-Oppenheimer's great intellect and capacity for learning did not always overcome his emotional immaturity and political naivety.
+Oppenheimer's great intellect and ability to learn did not always overcome his emotional immaturity and political naiveté.
 One example was his disagreement with Albert Einstein during the height of McCarthyism.
-When he met Einstein at the Institute for Advanced Study in Princeton, Oppenheimer confided in him the accusations against him.
+When he met Einstein at the Institute for Advanced Study in Princeton, Oppenheimer confided in Einstein about the accusations against him.
 Einstein advised his colleague not to participate in the Atomic Energy Commission's investigation and trial.
-Oppenheimer, he said, should simply go away.
+According to him, Oppenheimer should just go away.

 But Oppenheimer decided to stay and fight.
-It was a battle that Oppenheimer lost and a defeat that haunted him for the rest of his life.
-Einstein walked into the office, nodded at Oppenheimer and said to his secretary, "That guy is an idiot."
+It was a battle Oppenheimer lost and a defeat that haunted him for the rest of his life.
+Einstein walked into the office, nodded at Oppenheimer and said to his secretary: "That guy is an idiot."

-3. He could have tried to poison his professor with an apple.
+3. He could try to poison his professor with an apple.

 Oppenheimer faced a difficult time while pursuing his PhD in physics at the Cavendish Laboratory in Cambridge, England.
 The emotional stress and growing sense of isolation led to a severe depression.
-Oppenheimer's supervisor at Cambridge was Patrick Maynard Stuart Blackett, a brilliant and talented experimental physicist of whom Oppenheimer was very jealous.
+Oppenheimer's supervisor at Cambridge was Patrick Maynard Stuart Blackett, a brilliant and talented experimental physicist whom Oppenheimer envied.
 Despite Oppenheimer's impractical nature, Blackett forced the student to work in the laboratory.

-Oppenheimer's frequent failures in the lab and his inability to get Blackett to pass his thesis worried him deeply.
-Driven by jealousy, Oppenheimer may have gone into overdrive.
+Oppenheimer's frequent failures in the lab and his inability to get Blackett to pass his thesis worried him greatly.
+Driven by jealousy, Oppenheimer may have gone too far.
 A longtime friend, Francis Fergusson, revealed that Oppenheimer once confessed to poisoning an apple and leaving it on Blackett's desk.
-Oppenheimer's nephew, Charles Oppenheimer, denied this.
+However, Oppenheimer's nephew, Charles Oppenheimer, denied this.
 But if the poisoned apple had existed, Blackett would not have eaten it.

 4. President Truman called Oppenheimer a tearjerker.

 This statement angered Truman and quickly ended the meeting.
-Truman later wrote in 1946 that the father of the atomic bomb was a "teary scientist who spent most of his time wringing his hands and saying that his hands were covered in blood from the discovery of atomic energy".
+Truman later wrote in 1946 that the father of the atomic bomb was a "tearful scientist who spent most of his time wringing his hands and saying that his hands were covered with blood from the discovery of atomic energy."

 5. Students obsessed with Oppenheimer